 Content providers enable data to be shared between different applications.

-Popular libraries and frameworks for Android app development
+Popular Libraries and Frameworks for Android Application Development

 Android Jetpack

-Android Jetpack is a set of libraries that facilitate the development of high-quality Android applications.
+Android Jetpack is a set of libraries that make it easy to develop high-quality Android applications.

 Retrofit